Designing Interactive Audio for the Web

 osc.stop(ctx.currentTime + 0.1);

-3. Remove the listener immediately after the first interaction.
+- Remove the listener after